sounddrill31/Air-Mouse-Glove/README.md

 A lot actually.
 I have inverted some axes to better fit my requirements.
 I have also added an "enable" touch pin which makes the mouse move only when touched.
 Pin Info and pics will vary(will slowly add as project progresses), if I forget to edit later on, open an issue.

-For now, the buttons all remain the same, except you need to run a jumper pin from GPIO4 to ... well, anywhere.
+For now, the buttons all remain the same, except you need to run a jumper pin from GPIO4(in order to move the mouse) to ... well, anywhere.
 You touch it/hold it and mouse moves.
 I recommend strapping it to a piece of aluminium foil.